How would you like to double your revenue?

 In my opinion, the best thing about running an eCommerce store (or running any sort of business, actually), is that you have no income ceiling.

-How much you make as an eCommerce store owner is 100% within your hands.
+How much you make as an eCommerce store owner is 100% in your hands.
 You’re not restricted by a silly company policy which states that pay increments have to be capped at a maximum of 10%.

 So here’s the deal: